Generalization of terms via universal algebra: Introduction

 \section{Introduction}

 A term $s$ is a {\em generalization} of a term $t$ if $t$ can be obtained from $s$ through a variable substitution.
 The problem of identifying common generalizations for two or more terms has been the focus of substantial research, initiated in a series of papers by Plotkin \cite{Plotkin}, Popplestone \cite{Popplestone}, and Reynolds \cite{Reynolds}, all collected in the same volume published in 1970.
 The objective of these initial papers was to formalize an abstraction of the process of {\em inductive reasoning}.
 As a terminological aside, this abstraction is named ``inductive generalization'' in \cite{Plotkin}, whilst more recent literature simply speaks of ``generalization processes'' (see e.g. \cite{CernaKutsia}).
 Here we conform to this latter usage.
 The main aim in this context is to find the solutions, i.e., the generalizing terms, that are {\em as close as possible} to the initial terms that define the problem.
 The cardinality of this set of ``best'' solutions is encoded in what is called the {\em generalization type}.
+In the literature, the collection of methods and techniques developed to compute solutions to a generalization problem often goes under the name of {\em anti-unification}.
+This terminology suggests a connection between generalization and the arguably better-known {\em unification} problems, where one seeks common instantiations to pairs of given terms.

 The present paper provides a novel foundational approach to {\em equational} generalization, i.e., where terms are understood to be equivalent up to an equational theory.
 Our approach is based on universal algebra, which is a most natural environment to handle equational theories from the side of their classes of models, i.e., {\em varieties}.
-The extension to generalization up to equational theories has been considered by several authors in theoretical computer science \cite{Baader,Burghardt,Pottier,Baumgartneretal}.
-Most relevant results so far have been obtained with ad hoc techniques (see, e.g., results on semirings \cite{Cerna} and idempotent operations \cite{CernaKutsia}), and there is a growing interest in a general, foundational approach (see the recent survey \cite{CernaKutsiasurvey}).